 It’s also bet on generous ticket flexibility.
-In addition to standard rebooking and cancellation, passengers may change a ticket’s destination to any city the airline serves within 5,000 miles of the original destination.
+In addition to standard rebooking and cancellation, passengers may change a ticket’s destination as long as the ticket is rebooked into the same booking class as the original ticket.

-Like all airlines, Qatar Airways will scale back relative to its original growth plans for 2020.
+Like all airlines, Qatar Airways scaled back relative to its original growth plans for 2020.
 But given the competitive playing field has been reset, its current investments are likely to yield meaningful returns when global travel recovers.

 What's it like to fly Qatar Airways right now?